facundoolano/feedi/README.md

 There's also a `make feed-load-opml` to import a list of RSS feeds from a `feeds.opml` file in the [OPML format](https://en.wikipedia.org/wiki/OPML).

 There are analogous `make feed-dump` and `make feed-dump-opml` targets to export feed data from the app.

+### Kindle device support (experimental)

+The app allows to register a kindle device to send the cleaned up article HTML to it, yielding better results than the default Amazon Send to Kindle Chrome extension.

+To enable the "send to kindle" feature on your user, navigate to `/auth/kindle` and follow the instructions to register the device credentials.

+This features uses the [stkclient](https://github.com/maxdjohnson/stkclient) library and stores device credentials in the DB file (use at your own risk).

 ### Feed parsing